RuleBasedIntegration/RuleBasedIntegration.github.io/downloadRubi.md

 ### Instructions for Mathematica 7 and 8

 Click [here](https://github.com/RuleBasedIntegration/Rubi/releases/download/4.16.0.4/Rubi-4.16.0.4.zip)
-to download `Rubi-4.16.0.4.zip` to the downloads directory on your computer.
+to download `Rubi-4.16.0.4.zip` to the Downloads directory on your computer.
 Then extract from the zip file the `Rubi` folder with all its contents into the following directory
 ```mma
 FileNameJoin[{$UserBaseDirectory, "Applications"}]